kaamiiaar/Automated-Irrigation-LoRaWAN/README.md

 ## Overview
 This project aims to create a smart automated irrigation system using Arduino Edge Control equipped with various sensors to monitor environmental conditions.
 The system utilizes LoRaWAN for communication between the sensors and a central gateway, which then forwards data to AWS IoT Core.
 This setup allows for efficient water usage in agriculture by automating irrigation based on real-time data analysis.

+This repository is made to provide a step-by-step guidance for developing an IoT Solution for smart irrigation using LoRaWAN technology and AWS IoT Services.

 ## Features
 - Real-time soil moisture monitoring
 - Temperature and humidity tracking